-Copyright© 1994, 1995, 1996,1997 Career Guidance Foundation
+Copyright[©] 1994, 1995, 1996, 1997, 1998, 1999 Career Guidance Foundation

-CollegeSource digital catalogs are derivitave works owned and copyrighted by Career Guidance Foundation.
+CollegeSource digital catalogs are derivative works owned and copyrighted by Career Guidance Foundation.
 Catalog content is owned and copyrighted by the appropriate school.

-While the Career Guidance Foundation provides information as a service to the public, copyright is retained on all material.
+While the Career Guidance Foundation provides information as a service to the public, copyright is retained on all digital catalogs.